MSW Cost and Financial Aid

 - Login to SnAP: http://snap.uic.edu

-- Click on “Students” for further information on the “General Application,” and “Finding
+- Click on “Students” for further information on the “General Application” and “Finding Scholarships in SnAP.”

 - Complete the General Application

-Once you complete the General Application you will receive an automated message that includes the scholarships and other opportunities that you are eligible for.
+Once you complete the General Application you will be prompted to apply for the JACSW MSW program scholarship and other opportunities at UIC.